Pebsie/APIBattle/README.md

 You need to have 1 unit on a tile to claim it and once claimed cannot move that 1 unit off until it is attacked.
 All tiles owned by "Mother Nature" are fair game.
 Owning a building type will grant you its benefits even if you weren't the one to build it.
 For example: Forests generate wood, Mines generate stone.
 These natural resources exist to be claimed and fought over!

 #### Managing population
 Units only generate on unit building types if a player has the `pop` to generate them.
 Each time a unit is created `pop` is reduced by 1, so you _need_ to have a strong and stable population in order to maintain any kind of military force.
+If 100 or more units are on a tile then that tile won't generate new units.

 Population also generate Gold via taxes.
 Right now the tax rate is hardcoded at 20%.
 This means that, for example, if you have a population of 100 they'll generate 20 Gold per cycle.
 This number is always rounded down to the nearest integer.